OpenScan-org/OpenScan-PCB/README.md

 - pull-down and pull-up resistors
 - extra controllable pin to the ringlight (not in use for anything at the moment)

-# The Ringlight PCB als comes with some changes

 # Ringlight v2
 - simple design containing two series of four 1W LEDs driven by 12V
 - mounting holes for Arducam and RaspberryCam cameras